Canon 500D vs 760D

 Both the 500D and the 760D have been discontinued, but can regularly be found used on eBay.
 The 500D was replaced by the Canon 550D, while the 760D was followed by the Canon 77D.

-So what is the bottom line?
-Is there a clear favorite between the Canon 500D and the Canon 760D?
+So how do things add up?
+Is the Canon 500D better than the Canon 760D or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 500D:

 - More heavily discounted: Has been available for much longer (launched in March 2009).

 Arguments in favor of the Canon EOS 760D:

 - More detail: Has more megapixels (24 vs 15.1MP), which boosts linear resolution by 26%.